OWASP/owasp-mastg/tests-beta/android/MASVS-STORAGE/MASTG-TEST-0216.md

 The test fails if any of the files are considered sensitive.

-For the sensitive files found, instruct the system to exclude them from the backup.
+For the sensitive files found, instruct the system to exclude them from the backup:

-- If you are using Auto Backup, mark them with the `exclude` tag in `backup_rules.xml` or `data_extraction_riles.xml` depending on your target API.
-Make sure you use both `cloud-backup` and `device-transfer` parameters.
+- If you are using Auto Backup, mark them with the `exclude` tag in `backup_rules.xml` (for Android 11 or lower using `android:fullBackupContent`) or `data_extraction_rules.xml` (for Android 12 and higher using `android:dataExtractionRules`), depending on the target API.
+Make sure to use both the `cloud-backup` and `device-transfer` parameters.
 - If you are using the key-value approach, set up your [BackupAgent](https://developer.android.com/identity/data/keyvaluebackup#BackupAgent) accordingly.